James McKie (publisher): The Kilmarnock Edition facsimiles

 Only 612 copies of the Poems, Chiefly in the Scottish Dialect were printed by John Wilson in 1786 and M'Kie saw that most collectors of Robert Burns's works would be unable to acquire a copy and to satisfy this demand and satisfy his own interests as an admirer of Burns he produced the first facsimile edition for collectors in 1867 in a print run of 600 copies.
 These facsimiles were in original style boards, signed by James McKie.
 A large paper issue of 28 cm was also printed in a limited edition of 50, also signed by James McKie.
 This publication was widely praised and highly regarded, and all the copies were sold by subscription prior to being printed.

 At least sixteen editions with variants were published between 1866 and 1886, including an edition limited to 120 copies in 1886 with a vellum spine and blue boards, with James McKie's signature on the title verso.
 The first American Edition was published in 1868.

-Only 86 copies of the Kilmarnock Edition are known to have survived.
+Only 88 copies of the Kilmarnock Edition are known to have survived.

 The McKie Collection

 M'Kie's collection of Burns books, paintings, manuscripts and general Burnsiana grew to become the world's largest collections of its kind of the bard's works at the time, with between 600 and 700 volumes, housed in a special extension built in 1870 known as the 'Ayrshire Burns Library' adjoining his home in Kilmarnock, 'Alpha House' in Kings Street.
 As stated, the town corporation purchased the 'M'Kie Collection' and it was displayed in the Burns Monument Museum in the 1880s, the construction of which McKie had been largely instrumental in establishing in 1879.
-A 'M'Kie Room' was located in the towns library and museum, the Dick Institute.
-Following a fire at the Burns Monument Museum it is now housed by East Ayrshire Council Arts and Museums Service and parts of it are viewable online.
+A 'M'Kie Room' was once located in the towns library and museum, the Dick Institute.
+Following a fire at the Burns Monument Museum it is now housed by East Ayrshire Council Arts and Museums Service but only parts of it are viewable and these are an online source.

 David Sneddon prepared a catalogue of M'Kie's collection which runs to 160 pages with over 1300 items, including 400 editions of the poet's works.

 In addition to these items M'Kie had a small collection of Robert Burns and Burns family artifacts:

 A rush-bottomed Chair and a Dram Glass that had belonged to Burns; an odd volume of the Spectator that had belonged to his father William Burnes and carried his autograph; a holograph copy of The Whistle : A Ballad on foolscap paper with the official Excise stamp.
 It had an extra stanza addressed to "Mr.Cairns, Jun., Torr, Dumfries":

-By the late 19th century the Burns collection of the Burnsian and Kilmaurs schoolmaster Duncan McNaught had surpassed that of James M'kie, however it was lost to Scotland in 1920 when the American businessman and antiquarian collector John Gribbel purchased his collection and took it back with him to America where it was sadly dispered after his death in 1936.
+By the late 19th century the Burns collection of the Burnsian and Kilmaurs schoolmaster Duncan McNaught had surpassed that of James M'kie, however it was lost to Scotland in 1920 when the American businessman and antiquarian collector John Gribbel purchased his collection and took it back with him to America where it was sadly dispersed after his death in 1936.